Pianomyn/Pathfinder/README.md

 - Height: Input the height of the grid (20 by default)
 - Width: Input the width of the grid (20 by default)
 - Weight: Input the value of a Weight (10 by default).
 Only affects weighted algorithms
+- Animation Speed: Select the speed at which the visualization plays back
 - Start: Visualise the currently selected algorithm
 - Reset all: Clear the grid
 - Reset path: Resets the currently explored path (blue and yellow cells)